lizator/Euclidean_Algorithm/README.md

 LaTeX code will be output in an external txt file in a LaTeX folder generated from the files directory.

+You only need to download the "Eukilds Algorithm.exe" file for it to work

-if you do not trust the .exe file, you may build it your self using pyinstaller in you cmd with this command:
+If you do not trust the .exe file, you may build it your self using pyinstaller in you cmd with this command:

 pyinstaller --onefile -w Main.py